JetBrains/kotlin/spec-docs/annotation-options.md

 # Annotation Options

 Goals:
-* Support annotation options, such as retention policy and trageting
+* Support annotation options, such as retention policy and targeting

 See [related discussion about Scala](http://lampwww.epfl.ch/~mihaylov/attributes.html).